-Maybe this is what I'm talking about, quoted from here:
+Maybe this is what I'm talking about,

 Autonomy is an innate psychological need in humans.
 Our basic nature is to be curious and self-directed (at least until our parents and teachers break us).